The Signs of Damping Off in Cannabis Seedlings and How to Stop It For Good

 This nasty pathogen belongs to the oomycetes group and attacks both seedlings and older plants.
 The first signs appear as mild leaf curling and yellowing, or leaves dying around the edges.
 As the damping-offspreads, you notice lesions at the base of the plant, moving upwards towards the crown.

 Rhizoctonia Solani can remain inactive in soil for several years.
 It’s usually spread by the movement of plant debris and warm conditions.
 This damping off fungus is difficult to spot as it develops as brown rot on the roots.
 The lower portion of the main stem will turn a reddish-brown color as the infection progresses.
 The leaves and buds can also be affected by a change in color.

 All fungi need an ideal environment to fester and grow.
-Watering weed too often and too much is one reason for damping off cannabis to creep in.
+Watering weed too often and too much is one reason for damping off in cannabis seedlings and older plants to creep in.
 The fungus often lies dormant in a non-sterile growing medium triggered by humid conditions.
 Any of the fungi listed above flourish with the right temperature and humidity.

 Inadequate airflow is another culprit for damping-off attacks.
 Ensure that your substrate isn’t clogged and allows for proper drainage and air circulation.

 You also have to be extra careful when using mulch from old foliage.
 If any of your plants had an infection, it could easily spread to any new crops you use the mulch on.
 Purchase sterile mulch and feeds from your local nursery if you’re unsure.